 Furthermore, our data management solutions enable secure storage, flexible databases, and easy interpretation and data sharing using interactive web-based visualization methods.

 Aside from the actual bioinformatics analysis, our service is about continuous support, communication, and making discoveries together.

-You can work with our team during the planning phase, active research phase, as well as the publication phase.
-Consulting projects help you get started.
+You can work with our team during the planning phase, in active research phase, as well as in the publication phase.
+Consulting projects help you get started with your NGS experiments.
 Research projects aim at generating, analyzing and publishing NGS data.
-Software projects result in bioinformatics analysis and dissemination tools, such as automatic pipelines and web applications.
-Take a look at our service page to read more.
+Software projects result in bioinformatics analysis tools as well as automatic pipelines and web applications.
+Take a look at our bioinformatics services page to read more.